glennturner/music-box-planner/README.md

 License
 -------

-*Music Box Planner* is supplied under the Apache 2.0 license.
+*Music Box Filmtinerary* is supplied under the Apache 2.0 license.
 Please see LICENSE.txt for more information.